top of page

 Generally, poisons are selected to target specific species while having lower toxicity for non-target species.
 However, it is important to remember at all times that many seemingly harmless substances can be harmful if the dose received is sufficient.
 Even pure water has an LD50 rating!

-Let's look at the LD50 values for the fire ant bait chemicals for honey bees.
+Let's look at the LD50 values for the fire ant bait chemicals for honey bees (this data can be easily found on a variety of websites using a google search).

 Chemical